Here East, London, September 2025

 4. Log into Google Play and upload the app

-These steps can be done using Android Studio, but this involves manually signing and uploading the app to Google Play whenever a change is made to it.
+These can be done using Android Studio, but this involves manually signing and uploading the app to Google Play whenever a change is made to it.
 Automating this process with a GitHub Action makes deploying updates quicker and integrates them more directly with version control.

 1. Specifying the event that triggers the Action